alcaloke/eagletv/projects/big-questions.md

 Adam Hart-Davis investigates the biggest questions in science through the story of the astronomer Edwin Hubble, who discovered that the Universe consisted not of one, but of countless galaxies - and that it is still continuing to expand.
 <br><br>

-Series producer: Catharine Alen-Buckley
+Series producer: Catharine Alen-Buckley<br>
-Assistant producer and director: Bindu Mathur Executive producer and director: Robert Eagle
+Assistant producer and director: Bindu Mathur<br>
+Executive producer and director: Robert Eagle

 **DVDs - direct from the producer**